 Contact Top Rated New York Rape Lawyers Today

 If you have been arrested for New York Rape charges or suspect that you may be under investigation, it is essential that you find the right attorney.
 New York Rape charges are taken very seriously by the prosecutors and can result in a permanent felony record, significant jail time and sex offender registration (“SORA“).
-Contact us today to schedule your consultation and decide if we are the right attorneys to defend your New York Rape case.
+Please call us at 212-729-9494 or contact us today to schedule your consultation and decide if we are the right attorneys to defend your New York Rape case.